edlee123/GenAIExamples/GraphRAG/README.md

 To chat with retrieved information, you need to upload a file using `Dataprep` service.

-Please download the Nike 2023 pdf as follows
+Please download the Nike 2023 pdf as follows:

 ```bash
 wget https://raw.githubusercontent.com/opea-project/GenAIComps/v1.1/comps/retrievers/redis/data/nke-10k-2023.pdf